simonalveteg/Minute-Launcher/README.md

 ## Minute Launcher: A Minimalist Digital Wellbeing Launcher

 Minute Launcher is a free and open-source launcher designed to promote mindful phone usage.

-Experience a minimalist interface focused on essential functions and digital well-being.
+I was not satisfied with any of the minimal launchers available on the play store, and set out to create a launcher that does exactly what I need it to do - and nothing else.
+Usage statistics are prominently displayed on the homescreen to give you conscious awareness of screen time, while the countdown timer encourages more intentional phone usage by preventing you from mindlessly opening apps.

 ### Key Features
-* **Minimalist design:** Enjoy a clean and distraction-free home screen with easy access to your essential apps.
+* Minimalist and distraction-free home screen.
+* Integrated usage statistics.
-* **Intuitive gestures:** Quickly access notifications, the app drawer, and four custom shortcuts with simple swipes.
+* Intuitive gestures to access notifications, the app darwer, and four custom app shortcuts.
-* **Usage insights:** Stay informed about your phone usage with clear and informative usage statistics - directly in your launcher.
-* **Material You integration:** Enjoy a cohesive look and feel that adapts to your wallpaper.
+* Customizable per-app countdown timer to prevent you from mindlessly opening distracting apps.
+* Material You integration.

 <p align="center">